papyri/site-docs/checklist.md

 = _Demotic and Greek short texts gathered from many publications_, ed.
 S.P.
 Vleeming.

  * I, Some Coins of Artaxerxes and other short texts in the Demotic Script found on various objects and gathered from many publications, ed.
 S.P.
 Vleeming.
 2001.
 Nos.
 1-277.
 (Stud.Demotica 5)
- * II, Demotic and Greek Mummy Labels and other short texts gathered from many publications, ed.
+ * II, Demotic and Greek-Demotic Mummy Labels and other short texts gathered from many publications, ed.
 S.P.
 Vleeming.
 Leuven - Paris - Walpole, MA 2011.
 Nos.
 278—1200.
 (Stud.Demotica 9)
  * III, Demotic Graffiti and other short texts gathered from many publications, ed.
 S.P.
 Vleeming.
 Leuven - Paris - Bristol, CT 2015.
 Nos.
 1201—2350.
 (Stud.Demotica 12)

 ### <a id="Shorthand_Manuals">Shorthand Manuals</a>